Jesse Ronson: Post-UFC

 Ronson was released after racking up three straight losses, and went on to fight Dom O'Grady at PFC 3 - Showdown in the Downtown on October 18, 2014, in London, where he dominated and won by way of TKO in the second round.

 After winning at Abu Dhabi Warriors 2 against Gadji Zaipulaev by the way of D'Arce choke, he would lose by unanimous decision to Alexander Sarnavskiy on October 3, 2015, at Abu Dhabi Warriors 3.

 Ronson was scheduled to face Stephen Beaumont at XFFC 8.
 However, Beaumont pulled out due to injury and Ronson instead faced Matt MacGrath for the XFFC Welterweight title in Grande Prairie, Alberta on December 11, 2015, losing the bout via unanimous decision.

 He would follow that performance by losing to Matt Dwyer by unanimous decision on July 8, 2016, at XFFC 10, but would follow that with 5 straight wins on the regional scene, Ronson was scheduled to face Carlos Diego Ferreira on December 8, 2018, at UFC 231, replacing an injured John Makdessi.
 However, on December 4, 2018.
 It was announced that Ronson was pulled out of the fight due to being too heavy to safely make Lightweight and was released from UFC.

 Instead he signed with Professional Fighters League (PFL) to take on Natan Schulte on July 25, 2019, at PFL 5, in a bout that he would lose by unanimous decision.

-Ronson would made his sophomore PFL performance against Nikolay Aleksakhin on October 11, 2019, at PFL 7, losing by TKO stoppage in the first round.
+Ronson made his sophomore PFL performance against Nikolay Aleksakhin on October 11, 2019, at PFL 7, losing by TKO stoppage in the first round.

 Return to Ultimate Fighting Championship

 After rebounding with a first round rear-naked choke against Troy Lamson at BTC 9, Ronson faced Nicolas Dalby, replacing Danny Roberts on July 26, 2020, at UFC on ESPN 14.
 He won the fight via submission in round one, earning his first win in the promotion.
 This win also earned him the Performance of the Night award.
-The fight result turned to no contest after Ronson received USADA handed 22 month suspension for testing positive for Metandienone and he is eligible to fight again in March 22, 2022.
+The fight result was overturned to a no contest after USADA handed Ronson a 22-month suspension for testing positive for Metandienone, making him ineligible to fight again until March 22, 2022.

 Ronson faced Rafa García on April 16, 2022, at UFC on ESPN 34.
 He lost the fight via rear-naked choke in round two.